AlexZak135/GET-Cities-Statistics-Project/README.md

 ## Methodology

-Prior to the analysis portion of this project, a wide range of data preprocessing steps were taken in order to format the data more tidy.I analyzed the results of this survey using various techniques, such as data visualization and sentiment analysis, to unveil a multitude of trends and insights regarding the experiences of women in the Midwestern tech sector.
+Prior to the analysis portion of this project, a wide range of data preprocessing steps were taken in order to make the data more tidy.
+I analyzed the results of this survey using various techniques, such as data visualization and sentiment analysis, to unveil a multitude of trends and insights regarding the experiences of women in the Midwestern tech sector.
 For example, the vast majority of the responses from the technologists regarding